pepcape/NPGR003-23/03-SFC/README.md

 input image to grayscale if it is colored.
 You should include options to analyze the R, G, or B color channels separately.

-The **`interface PixelOrder`** is used to traverse the pixels of a 2D raster image.
-A single class, `class Scanline`, implementing this interface is available in the pilot.
+The **`interface IPixelOrder`** is used to traverse the pixels of a 2D raster image.
+A single class, `class ScanLine`, implementing this interface is available in the pilot.
 Your task will be to program as many (reasonable) alternatives as possible and test them on real data.
 You can preferably use an AI assistant to find these alternatives and even have the C# code generated.